Poppy Flower Baby Blanket – A Free Crochet Pattern

-For this pattern I used the 3 petal poppy pattern, I liked how each petal overlapped the next, but you can choose to use the 4 or 5 petal poppy pattern.
-Find the patterns HERE.
+For this pattern I used the 3-petal poppy pattern, I liked how each petal overlapped the next, but you can choose to use the 4 or 5-petal poppy pattern.
+Find the Poppy patterns.

 This pattern is suitable for beginner crocheters who are familiar with reading a pattern and know the basic stitches.